Bayesian Posteriors with Stellar Population Synthesis on GPUs: Approximate photometry model

 In this Appendix, we present further results assessing the accuracy of the approximation in the photometry computation discussed in Section~\ref{sec_Photometry}.
 We performed two separate accuracy tests: first, we examine the fractional error on the predicted photometry; second, we compare the inferred parameter posteriors with HMC.
 We discuss these two tests in turn below.

 Figure~\ref{appfig:PhotoApproxFracErr} shows the fractional differences between the apparent magnitude of a galaxy using the approximate versus the exact model.
 We have produced these model predictions using the gaussian transmission filters shown in Figure~\ref{appfig:trans_bands}.
 The range of resolution of these filters, defined as the ratio of the mean wavelength to the full width at half maximum (FWHM) of a transmission cure, $\lambda_{\rm mean} / {\rm FWHM}$, varies from $\sim 3.4$ for the left-most band to $\sim 25.5$ for the right-most one in Figure~\ref{appfig:PhotoApproxFracErr}.
 We perform the accuracy test for a large number of different galaxy properties $\theta_{\rm gal}$, by uniformly sampling from the parameter prior distributions (see Appendix~\ref{appendix:ParameterBounding} for more on the priors).
-The approximation is accurate to better than $0.1\%$ for a wide range of wavelengths.
+The approximation is accurate to better than $0.06$ magnitude for a wide range of wavelengths.
 Note, however, that the level of accuracy of the approximation depends on the width of the transmission band: the broader the band, the less accurate this approximation will be.
 Thus the test we present here should be repeated before applying it to an analysis of a new dataset.
+As a test case for the applicability of our approximate model to more realistic transmission bands, we performed a test that is similar to the above using the 6 LSST bands $(u,g,r,i,z,y)$.
+We computed theoretical photometry predictions for various sets of model parameters comparing the exact with the approximate photometry model, in both cases using the LSST bands, and the results are presented in Figure~\ref{appfig:PhotoApproxFracErrLSST}.
+As we can see, the approximate model works well in this case as well, always resulting in magnitude differences less than $0.03$.

 For the second test, we compare the posteriors from HMC using both the exact and the approximate photometry models when fitting an example galaxy with 12 model parameters.
 We perform this test using the exact same initial conditions for both fits and the results are shown in Figure~\ref{appfig:ApproxModelTestAllParams} for the full parameter space.
 We find that the posteriors from the approximate and exact photometry calculation are nearly indistinguishable.
 The approximation also speeds up the HMC calculation by greater than $30\times$: for a converged chain with $3000$ steps, using the exact photometry takes 11 hours, while the runtime is 21 minutes when using the approximation.